Tell the Truth (Belarus): Mass searches, seizures and arrests on 18 May

 According to Niaklajeu, everything but nails in the walls was taken away from the Minsk office.
 As of 29 July the office was still sealed.

-Three activists of the campaign – Uladzimir Niaklajeu, main editor of newspaper Comrade, member of Central Bureau of "Fair World" Party Sergey Vozniak, and international coordinator of United Civil Party Andrey Dmitrijev – were arrested for 3 days and released on 21 May without being charged.
+Three activists of the campaign – Uladzimir Niaklajeu, main editor of newspaper Comrade, member of Central Bureau of "Fair World" Party Sergey Vozniak, and international coordinator of United Civil Party Andrey Dmitriyeu – were arrested for 3 days and released on 21 May without being charged.
 They were informed that they were suspects in a criminal case, opened by the Ministry of Internal Affairs.

 In total 65 persons from 22 settlements were searched, interrogated and arrested.

 Version of the Ministry of Internal Affairs

 As mentioned in the press release of Ministry of Internal Affairs of Belarus dated 21 May the reason for arresting activists and seizures of equipment and documentation was a criminal case, opened according to the request of the owners of publishing company Dixand.
 They complained about "unauthorized use of brand name, legal address and other information about their firm on printed goods of Dixand.
 Later the press release says that after investigatory actions it was established that the printed goods were produced by Dixand "by the order of the organizers of movement "Forward" and civil campaign Tell the Truth!
 Vozniak and Niaklajeu.
 Ministry of Internal Affairs declares that violations of law by Niaklajeu and Vozniak were "numerous and systematic", but does not specify concrete unlawful actions incriminated to them.

 Ministry of Internal Affairs also states that as a result of searches were seized "2 units of firearms, 39 bullets of different caliber, 6 units of cold steel arms and also plant-based narcotic drug".
 All these items were found in the apartment of campaign activist Valentina Matusevich.
 Her 25-year-old son who, according to her, had almost no relation to campaign, was arrested and sent to prison.